crespohector/System-Design-Lecture-In-Mod-7/W21D2/notes.md

 # THE ORM:

 ## WHAT an ORM is:
 The term ORM is short for Object Relational Mapper.
-It provides us with a convenient Object Oriented interface, with which we can interact with our database.
-It parses responses from the database into class instances that represent rows in our db.
+An ORM performs 2 main tasks for us.
+1) It provides us with a convenient Object Oriented interface, with which we can interact with our database.
+And 2) It writes SQL Statements for us!
+One of the really helpful aspects of the first feature is that it parses responses from the database into class instances that represent rows in our db!
+Let's see an example:

 ### An Example Mapping:
 When we fetch the Demo user from our database, we receive the packet below as the response.<br>